 \subsection{Timestamp Encoder}

 The timestamp encoder extracts the timestamp matrix $\mathbf{T}$ from TDC to provide temporal information.
-For temporally coarse data (which lack TDC), $\mathbf{T}$ is set as a fixed embedding sequence.
+For temporally weak data (which lack TDC), $\mathbf{T}$ is set as a fixed embedding sequence.
 This design enables PicoAudio2 to generate valid audio with only TCC input.
-For temporally detailed data, the timestamp encoder first transforms single event descriptions in TDC to event-level features $\mathbf{a} \in \mathbb{R}^C$ using Flan-T5.
+For temporally strong data, the timestamp encoder first transforms single-event descriptions in TDC to event-level features $\mathbf{a} \in \mathbb{R}^C$ using Flan-T5.
 Then these features are aggregated according to timestamps of each event, resulting in $\mathbf{T} \in \mathbb{R}^{T\times C}$:

 For each timestep $t$, features of occurring events are summed as $\mathbf{T}_t$.
-Compared with PicoAudio~\cite{xie2025picoaudio}, which maps text descriptions to fixed classes, PicoAudio2 is capable of handling any events described by natural language while still providing the representative timestamp matrix $\mathbf{T}$ that remains temporally aligned with the audio latent $\mathbf{A}$.
+In contrast to PicoAudio~\cite{xie2025picoaudio}, which maps textual descriptions to fixed classes, PicoAudio2 is capable of handling any events described by natural language while still providing the representative timestamp matrix $\mathbf{T}$ that remains temporally aligned with the audio latent $\mathbf{A}$.

-During training, TDC are obtained by simulation or pre-processing real data.
-During inference, users can provide TDC directly, or provide TCC and rely on LLMs to transform TDC to TCC.
-Since LLMs are sufficiently powerful to generate reasonable TDC from TCC, we focus on guiding the model to generate audio recordings that adhere to provided TDC.
+During training, TDC are obtained either through simulation or by preprocessing real data.
+During inference, users can provide TDC directly, or provide TCC and rely on LLMs to transform TCC to TDC.
+Since LLMs are sufficiently powerful to generate reasonable TDC from TCC, we focus on guiding the model to generate audio recordings that adhere to the temporal constraints specified in TDC.